panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 _.unique([1, 1, 2, 3]); // => [1, 2, 3]
 ```

-clutters the application with unneded functions.
+clutters the JavaScript bundle with functions that are not used.

 The sections [3.1 Cherry pick functions](#31-cherry-pick-functions) and [3.2 Tree shaking](#32-tree-shaking) describe the tips how to include only the used functions into the bundle.